Shero (album)

-Shero is the tenth studio album by Taiwanese Mandopop girl group S.H.E.
-It was released on 26 March 2010 by HIM International Music in two editions: Shero (Gorgeous Edition) (華麗絢爛版) with a bonus DVD of nine music videos from 2008 to 2009 and Shero (Avant-garde Edition) (前衛時尚版) with a bonus DVD of S.H.E’s FM S.H.E Taipei Concert.
+Shero is the tenth studio album by Taiwanese girl group S.H.E.
+It was released on March 26, 2010, by HIM International Music in two editions: Shero (Gorgeous Edition) with a bonus DVD of nine music videos from 2008 to 2009 and Shero (Avant-garde Edition) with a bonus DVD of S.H.E’s FM S.H.E Taipei Concert.

+Songs

 The album features 10 new tracks.
 The title track, "Shero" is written by Mayday's Ashin and 831 vocalist, Up Lee.
 The song encourages females to just be their own 'Shero' if they can't find their 'Hero'.
 It was also the theme song for 2010 Taipei International Flower Expo.
-The track "愛就對了" (Love So Right) is a cover of Kate Voegele's "Angel".
+The track "Love So Right" (愛就對了) is a cover of Kate Voegele's "Angel".
 "Desert Island", a collaboration with Judy Chou, is the best-selling digital single of all time, with digital sales of 18.6 million.

+Reception

-The track "Shero" and "愛就對了" (Love So Right) are listed at number 7 and 28 respectively on Hit Fm Taiwan's Hit Fm Annual Top 100 Singles Chart (Hit-Fm年度百首單曲) for 2010.
+The track "Shero" and "Love So Right" (愛就對了) are listed at number 7 and 28 respectively on the Hit FM Top 100 Singles of the Year chart for 2010.
 The album is the third best selling album in Taiwan in 2010, with 68,000 copies sold.
 Download singles, ringtones and ringback tones from the album's tracks sold a collective total of 43.3 million copies in China.